Spatial autocorrelation in statistical models – friend or foe?

 So, what’s the deal?
 First of all, we should define what we mean by spatial autocorrelation (SA)1.
 Spatial autocorrelation in a spatial dataset refers to the phenomenon than the variation between the values of datapoints is affected by their spatial distance.

-Spatial autocorrelation occurs frequently in ecological datas, the underlying reason being that many drivers of ecological patterns such as climate or soil that act at larger scales that those at which data is sampled, making close datapoints more similar than distant ones.
-Thus, SA is a perfectly natural thing that arises from environmental or ecological processes that act above the sampling scale.
-There is, however, overwhelming agreement among statisticians that spatial autocorrelation in statistical models is a problem that needs to be corrected by appropriate methods.
+On the other hand, there is overwhelming agreement among statisticians that spatial autocorrelation in statistical models is a problem that needs to be corrected by appropriate methods.
 And this creates the confusion, because some people, among them Hawkins, seem to have a problem with the notion of “bad” spatial autocorrelation.
 Hawkins, e.g., states that

-makes little sense to claim that spatial autocorrelation in data represents some sort of bias, artefact or distortion.
+If spatial autocorrelation is part of nature, and we are trying to understand nature, it makes little sense to claim that spatial autocorrelation in data represents some sort of bias, artefact or distortion.

 Hawkins never clearly defines which data he is speaking about, but the way he refers to “spatial autocorrelation in the data” suggests that he is thinking about spatial autocorrelation in the raw data, i.e. in the response variable that we try to explain with a statistical model.
 And here’s the thing: this is not the autocorrelation statisticians are concerned with.
 The point of concern for statisticians is what is called residual spatial autocorrelation (RSA), which is the autocorrelation of the residuals between model predictions and data.
 Kühn and Dormann: